-- 4.1 When a Provincial Agency confirms Level 3 in accordance with subsection 1.2 of Appendix C, the Provincial Agency will provide an Application Package to the KNRS; and if the Application is within a culturally sensitive area of the Spatial Reference Layer, the Provincial Agency may also include a request, in writing, for further information. - 4.2 Within 5 Business Days of KNRS' receipt of the Application Package, or within 10 Business Days if KNRS communicates an extension is required, the KNRS will provide, in writing, to the Provincial Agency a request and rationale for further engagement unless an increase has previously occurred as a result of subsection 1.2(d) of Appendix C.
+- 4.1 When a Provincial Agency confirms Level 3 in accordance with subsection 1.2 of Appendix C, the Provincial Agency will provide an Application Package to the Kaska Dena Regional Coordinator; and if the Application is within a culturally sensitive area of the Spatial Reference Layer, the Provincial Agency may also include a request, in writing, for further information. - 4.2 Within 5 Business Days of Kaska Dena Regional Coordinator receipt of the Application Package, or within 10 Business Days if Kaska Dena Regional Coordinator communicates an extension is required, the Kaska Dena Regional Coordinator will provide, in writing, to the Provincial Agency a request and rationale for further engagement unless an increase has previously occurred as a result of subsection 1.2(d) of Appendix C.

-- 4.3 Where the KNRS requests further engagement in accordance with subsection 4.2 of Appendix C, the Provincial Agency will inform the Co-Chairs and the Provincial Agency and KNRS will proceed to subsection 5.2, Shared Decision Level 4 Natural Resources Council, of Appendix C. - 4.4 If there is no request for further engagement, within 20 Business Days of the KNRS' receipt of the Application Package, the KNRS will provide a Response to the Provincial Agency.
-If the Response includes information relating to a culturally sensitive area, section 10 of this Agreement will apply. - 4.5 Within 25 Business Days of the KNRS' receipt of the Application Package: - the Provincial Agency will organize a Shared Decision Working Group meeting to discuss the Application Package; - the Shared Decision Working Group will discuss the Response and prepare and forward options regarding the Application Package to the Co-Chairs; and - (c) the Co-Chairs will review the options and will either: - develop and forward a Recommendation to the Provincial Agency and the KNRS; or - ii. determine if further engagement would be of value, including a Shared Decision Working Group meeting with an expanded membership, or a Natural Resources Council meeting, and inform the Provincial Agency and KNRS; - 4.6 Where it is determined that further engagement will be of value in accordance with subsection 4.5(c)ii of Appendix C, within 40 Business Days of KNRS' receipt of the Application Package, or within another reasonable time agreed to by the Co-Chairs as a result of extenuating circumstances, the Co-Chairs will: - organize a Shared Decision Working Group meeting with an expanded membership, or a Natural Resources Council meeting; - (b) ensure that any options developed through the meeting referred to in subsection 4.6(a) of Appendix C are provided to the Co-Chairs; and - (c) based on the information received from subsection 4.6(b) of Appendix C, develop and forward a Recommendation to the Provincial Agency. - 4.7 At the conclusion of subsection 4.6 of Appendix C or as described in subsection 1.7 of Appendix C, the Provincial Agency may reach a Shared Decision and implement subsections 1.8 and 1.9 of Appendix C.
+- 4.3 Where the Kaska Dena Regional Coordinator requests further engagement in accordance with subsection 4.2 of Appendix C, the Provincial Agency will inform the Co-Chairs and the Provincial Agency and Kaska Dena Regional Coordinator will proceed to subsection 5.2, Shared Decision Level 4 Natural Resources Council, of Appendix C. - 4.4 If there is no request for further engagement, within 20 Business Days of the Kaska Dena Regional Coordinator receipt of the Application Package, the Kaska Dena Regional Coordinator will provide a Response to the Provincial Agency.
+If the Response includes information relating to a culturally sensitive area, section 10 of this Agreement will apply. - 4.5 Within 25 Business Days of the Kaska Dena Regional Coordinator receipt of the Application Package: - (a) the Provincial Agency will organize a Shared Decision Working Group meeting to discuss the Application Package; - (b) the Shared Decision Working Group will discuss the Response and prepare and forward options regarding the Application Package to the Co-Chairs; and - (c) the Co-Chairs will review the options and will either: - i. develop and forward a Recommendation to the Provincial Agency and the Kaska Dena Regional Coordinator; or - ii. determine if further engagement would be of value, including a Shared Decision Working Group meeting with an expanded membership, or a Natural Resources Council meeting, and inform the Provincial Agency and Kaska Dena Regional Coordinator; - 4.6 Where it is determined that further engagement will be of value in accordance with subsection 4.5(c)ii of Appendix C, within 40 Business Days of Kaska Dena Regional Coordinator receipt of the Application Package, or within another reasonable time agreed to by the Co-Chairs as a result of extenuating circumstances, the Co-Chairs will: - (a) organize a Shared Decision Working Group meeting with an expanded membership, or a Natural Resources Council meeting; - (b) ensure that any options developed through the meeting referred to in subsection 4.6(a) of Appendix C are provided to the Co-Chairs; and - (c) based on the information received from subsection 4.6(b) of Appendix C, develop and forward a Recommendation to the Provincial Agency. - 4.7 At the conclusion of subsection 4.6 of Appendix C or as described in subsection 1.7 of Appendix C, the Provincial Agency may reach a Shared Decision and implement subsections 1.8 and 1.9 of Appendix C.